 The @must_understand annotation can be applied to member(s) of a structure or union type.
 This indicates that the receiver of this data type must be able to understand (parse) the data for this member.
+If this flag is false, the receiver is free to ignore this member if it is not known as part of the receiver's data type.

 If the receiver type does not contain a matching definition for the 'must understand' member, then the receiver may fail to parse data that includes the member.
 For this reason, two types are considered incompatible if the receiver type omits one or more 'must understand' members.